 The ‘Star Wars’ saga continues!

-‘Star Wars: Episode V – The Empire Strikes Back’ is the fifth film in the ‘Star Wars’ movie saga, although this was the second made in the series.
+‘Star Wars: Episode V – The Empire Strikes Back’ is the fifth film in the ‘Star Wars’ movie saga, although this was the second one made in the series.
 It was released in 1980 and was directed by Irvin Kershner with the screenplay by Leigh Brackett and Lawrence Kasdan and the story by George Lucas.

 This was a better and stronger film compared to ‘A New Hope’, as it continued the journeys of Luke Skywalker, Han Solo, Princess Leia, C-3PO, R2-D2, Chewbacca and the rest.
 It was also a film that revealed some twists and turns about the characters, especially ones hinted from the prequel films.

-Like the first original ‘Star Wars’ film, ‘The Empire Strikes Back’ features some spectacular special effects; model sequences; creature effects; etc. It’s also a film that made the ‘Star Wars’ saga feel epic, especially in terms of our heroes braved the dangers when they faced the enemy in this galaxy.
+Like the first original ‘Star Wars’ film, ‘The Empire Strikes Back’ features some spectacular special effects; model sequences; creature effects; etc. It’s also a film that made the ‘Star Wars’ saga feel epic, especially in terms of our heroes braving the dangers when they faced the enemy in this galaxy.

 The film takes place 3 years after ‘A New Hope’.
 The Death Star has been destroyed, but it’s not over for the Rebel Alliance in their fight against the Galactic Empire.
 The Rebel Alliance has now moved their base of operations to the icy world of Hoth.
 The Imperial fleet continues to hunt for the Rebels.

 I like how the opening sequences on the icy world of Hoth are handled in this movie.
-This includes Luke riding on Tauntauns to getting captured by a yeti-like Wampa to getting rescued by Han Solo.
+This includes Luke riding on a Tauntaun to getting captured by a yeti-like Wampa to getting rescued by Han Solo.
 There are also the very impressive battle scenes of the Empire’s AT-AT Walkers attacking the Rebels’ base.

 Very soon however, the Rebels are scattered off their ice base of Hoth.
 Luke Skywalker gets separated from his friends when he and R2-D2 go off to the planet Dagobah.
-Han Solo, Leia, C-3PO and Chewbacca have their adventure when in the Millennium Falcon ship and chased by the Empire.
+Han Solo, Leia, C-3PO and Chewbacca have their adventure when in the Millennium Falcon and are being chased by the Empire.

 Mark Hamill returns as Luke Skywalker in this movie.
 I enjoyed how he takes on board an active role in the fight against the Galactic Empire.
 He takes part in the fight against the Empire AT-AT Walkers in his own X-Wing fighter.
-He also faces danger when captured by a Wampa and uses his lightsaber.
+He also faces danger when being captured by a Wampa and uses his lightsaber.

-Luke also receives a vision from his former mentor, Obi-Wan Kenobi, who was killed in ‘A New Hope’.
+Luke also receives a vision from his former mentor Obi-Wan Kenobi who was killed in ‘A New Hope’.
 He’s told to go to the swampy planet of Dagobah to get some Jedi training from former Jedi Master, Yoda.
 Luke undergoes some tough challenges when he’s training to become a Jedi by Yoda.

 Harrison Ford returns as Han Solo.
 I enjoyed Harrison Ford’s performance in this movie.
 Han has been helping the Rebel Alliance for some time when he’s on the icy world of Hoth.
 But Han plans not to stay long as he wants to return to his trade smuggling with Chewbacca on the Millennium Falcon.